open-rcp/rcp/docs/project-outline.md

 1. **rcp-core**: Protocol definitions, frame handling, authentication, and common utilities
 2. **rcp-client**: Client library for connecting to RCP servers and controlling applications
-3. **rcp-service**: Runtime service that integrates server capabilities (connections, sessions) and API functionality, with application lifecycle management and configuration
+3. **rcpd**: Runtime daemon that integrates server capabilities (connections, sessions) and API functionality, with application lifecycle management and configuration
 4. **rcp-cli**: Command-line tool for server administration only
 7. **rcp-admin**: Server administration interface for web and desktop
 8. **rcp-desk**: End-user client application for accessing virtual applications